 Latin America and the US Left in the Era of Human Rights

-In Solidarity, Steve Striffler addresses all these questions, offering the first history of US-Latin American solidarity from the Haitian Revolution to the present day.
-Striffler traces the history of internationalism through the Cold War, exploring the rise of human rights - and later labour issues - as the dominant currents of international solidarity.
+In Solidarity, Steve Striffler addresses these key questions, offering the first history of US-Latin American solidarity from the Haitian Revolution to the present day.
+Striffler traces the history of internationalism through the Cold War, exploring the rise of human rights as the dominant current of international solidarity.
 He also considers the limitations of a solidarity movement today that inherited its organisational infrastructure from the human rights movements.

 Moving beyond conventionally ahistorical analyses of solidarity, here Striffler provides a distinctive intervention in the history of progressive politics in both the US and Latin America, the past and present of US imperialism and anti-imperialism, and the history of human rights and labour internationalism.

 Steve Striffler is the Director of the Labor Resource Center and Professor of Anthropology at the University of Massachusetts-Boston.
-He is the author of Solidarity: Latin America, Human Rights, Labor, and the American Left (Pluto, 2018), and In the Shadows of State and Capital (Duke, 2002).
+He is the author of Solidarity: Latin America and the US Left in the Era of Human Rights (Pluto, 2018), and In the Shadows of State and Capital (Duke, 2002).